ymeine/hashspace/doc/api/input/01-templating/03-elements/02-special-attributes/02-gesture/desc.md

-_Gesture_ attributes are like other attributes expecting event handlers (`onclick`, etc.), so you can use function expressions with it.
+_Gesture_ attributes are like other attributes expecting event handlers (e.g. `onclick`, etc.), so you can use function expressions with it.

 Currently, here are the attributes for supported events: